cwford/TDAmTrade_Zorro_Plugin/README.md

 </p>

 ## Overview
-TDAmTrade_Zorro_Plugin is a 32-bit broker plug-in for Zorro, allowing it to communicate with TD Ameritrade using the TD Ameritrade REST API.
+TDAmTrade_Zorro_Plugin is a broker plug-in for Zorro, allowing it to communicate with TD Ameritrade using the TD Ameritrade REST API.
 This plug-in is free for non-commercial use.
 With this plug-in, you can use Zorro to automatically trade stocks, ETFs and options through your TD Ameritrade brokerage account.
+For information about getting started with this TD Ameritrade broker plug-in for Zorro, please see [the Wiki Documentation](https://github.com/cwford/TDAmTrade_Zorro_Plugin/wiki).

+**NOTE: The TD Ameritrade REST API does not allow for trading futures, future options, or currency pairs (Forex) through its REST API.**

 The following Zorro broker methods are implemented: